concord-consortium/lara/README.md

 If you work with [Portal](https://github.com/concord-consortium/rigse) take a look how to [integrate it with LARA](https://github.com/concord-consortium/rigse/blob/master/README.md#sso-clients-and-lara-authoring-integration).

+If you use Docker to run Portal and LARA, this is not enough.
+Take a look at [docker/dev/docker-compose-portal-proxy.yml](https://github.com/concord-consortium/lara/blob/master/docker/dev/docker-compose-portal-proxy.yml) and [docker/dev/docker-compose-portal-net.yml](https://github.com/concord-consortium/lara/blob/master/docker/dev/docker-compose-portal-net.yml) files.

 ## Editing CSS

 This project was setup with [Compass](http://compass-style.org/), however, you shouldn't ever need to run `compass watch`.
 The asset pipeline should take care of itself in development mode.